 B.3.
 Volunteer Hours (e.g. program support, service delivery, and fundraising)

 B.3a.
 Total number of volunteer hours donated to the agency: In B.3a report all volunteer hours donated to the CSBG Eligible Entity during the reporting period.
 This section collects data on hours and not the number of people.
-Board members, the Head Start Policy council, and parent advisory board members should be included here.
+Board members, the Head Start Policy council, and parent advisory board members should be included here, in addition to the hours provided by other agency volunteers.

 Examples of volunteer activities: